Holly O'Neill

-Holly Taylor O'Neill (born September 19, 1998) is a Canadian women's soccer forward who plays in the WE League in Japan for JEF United.
+Holly Taylor O'Neill (born September 19, 1998) is a Canadian women's soccer forward who plays for Guangxi Pingguo Beinong FC in the Chinese Women's Super League.

 Early life and education

 Holly Taylor O'Neill was born on September 19, 1998.
 She is a native of St. John's, NL, Canada.

 She completed her secondary education at the local Gonzaga High School.
 She then studied at Memorial University in her hometown majoring in science.

 Club career

 O'Neill is tall.
 She plays in the forward position.

 During her university years, she played for the college soccer team Memorial Sea-Hawks.

 She played in 2023 for ÍBV from Vestmannaeyjar in the Icelandic league Úrvalsdeild kvenna.
 She netted four goals in 13 games.
 She appeared also in two matches at the Icelandic Women's Football Cup.

 In March 2024, she moved to Turkey, and joined the Istanbul-based club Beylerbeyi to play in the second half of the 2023-24 Super League season.
 After scoring four goals in nine marches played, she left Turkey.

 For the 2024–25 season, she transferred to JEF United in Ichihara, Chiba, Japan to play in the WE League.